apakhbari/CheatSheets/Storage/Ceph/Readme.md

 - ` $  `     -->

 ## tips & Tricks
+- RedHat is more compatible with ceph
 - when we initialize our Ceph Cluster, only components that is going to exist is our MON
 - It is possible to have all of Ceph components in one node
 - By default replication is 3 in ceph, so we have data on 3 different place
 - When you request for a block, ceph create an image for you which is something that you can use of as your block
+- Time is very important in ceph, all of our nodes have to have same time-date

 ## Ceph Components
 ### Ceph monitors (MON)